-It will be noted that in the uranium-graphite reactor first described herein, that there were two different lattice zones incorporated in the complete reactor, and that the critical size of the reactor was computed for the average $K(\overline{K})$ of the device.
+It will be noted that in the uranium-graphite reactor first described herein, that there were two different lattice presently obtainable purity, the value of K would be about 75 zones incorporated in the complete reactor, and that the critical size of the reactor was computed for the average \overline{K} (K) of the device.
 In this case the difference in the zones was the use of uranium in two different formsspacing remaining substantially the same.
-However, reactors can also be built where there are zones differing in K even though these zones are composed of wholly different moderators.
-For example, when a liquid or solid 70 moderator lattice has, for some reason a low K factor, a D2O moderated center portion might be used to bring up the $\overline{K}$ and thus reduce the composite reactor to a practical size.
-Such a reactor is disclosed and claimed in Anderson and Brown application Serial No. 584,688, filed 75 March 24, 1945.
-Furthermore a uranium H2O lattice can be used in a reactor when a uranium-D2O lattice is used as a central zone, to give an overall K sufficiently greater than unity to enable an operating reactor to be built of practical size.
+However, reactors can also be built where there are zones different 5 in K even though these zones are composed of wholly different moderators.
+For example, when a liquid or solid moderator lattice has, for some reason a low K factor, a D2O moderated center portion might be used 10 to bring up the \overline{K} and thus reduce the composite reactor to a practical size.
+Such a reactor has been disclosed in the Anderson and Brown application, filed February 2, 1944, Serial No. 520,730.
+Furthermore a uranium H2O lattice can be used in a reactor when a uranium D2O lattice is used as a central zone, to give an overall K sufficiently greater than unity to enable an operating reactor to be built of practical size.